 There are two types of lymphedema: primary and secondary.

-Secondary lymphedema occurs as a result of a blockage or interruption that alters the flow of lymph through the lymphatic system.
-It may develop from an infection, cancer, surgery, scar tissue formation, trauma, deep vein thrombosis (a blood clot in a vein), radiation, or other cancer treatment.
+Secondary lymphedema happens when a blockage or another problem changes the flow of lymph fluid through your body's network of lymph vessels and nodes.
+It can develop not only after breast cancer surgery, but can also come from an infection, scar tissue formation, trauma, deep vein thrombosis (a blood clot in a vein), radiation, or other cancer treatments.

-People who have had any of the following procedures may be at risk for developing lymphedema:
+People who've had any of these procedures may be at risk:

 - Simple mastectomy in combination with axillary (arm pit) lymph node removal

 - Lumpectomy in combination with axillary lymph node removal